-On the occasion of Willie Mays’s 90th birthday, San Francisco celebrates the Say Hey Kid
+On the occasion of Willie Mays’s 90th birthday, San Francisco celebrates the ‘Say Hey Kid’

 When Mays retired in 1973, his 660 homers ranked third all-time, behind Ruth and Aaron.
 He has since fallen to sixth, with Bonds, Alex Rodriguez and Albert Pujols all passing him.
 But Mays’s 12 Gold Glove awards top all of them.

 When Mays arrived at Oracle Park an hour before Friday night’s first pitch, trailed by an HBO documentary crew, he was ushered into a holding room under the left field stands, where a steady stream of friends, their masks unable to hide their wide smiles, ducked in.
-The actor Danny Glover was there.
+Actor Danny Glover was there.
 Bonds was there, sitting in a chair behind Mays, and whatever Mays was saying had him doubled over in laughter.

-At one point, a Giants employee showed up with three black Sharpies, and someone else with a box of official MLB baseballs.
+At one point, a Giants employee showed up with three black Sharpies and someone else with a box of official MLB baseballs.
 Someone else showed up with a pizza.

 After the parade around the field, Mays and his entourage rode the elevators up to his suite down the left field line, with its sweeping views of San Francisco Bay.
 After the third inning, he appeared on the stadium’s large video board, sitting in front of a towering, white-and-gold birthday cake topped with a 9 and an 0.
 The entire crowd sang “Happy Birthday,” and Bonds helped him cut the cake.